Azizi-Code/azizi-code.github.io/README.md

 - Contributed to the development of a large monolithic web security scanner app using C# and WinForms.
 - Worked on the application's core, following the onion architecture, and applied a range of design patterns, including composite, decorator, singleton, factory, builder, chain of responsibility, and facade.
-- Implemented file inclusion and refactoring of old SQL injection scanners in the core of the project.
+- Implemented new requirements and refactoring of old implementations in the core of the project.
 - Collected research team requirements and implemented solutions, according to research.
 - Created several crawlers using the .Net Framework and the HtmlAgilityPack library.
 - Utilized LINQ for querying business objects and used LINQ to SQL to develop a data access layer.